Samfox2/homebridge-domotiga/README.md

 # homebridge-domotiga
 Supports domotiga devices on HomeBridge platform.
-At this time, only a combined temperature/hygrometer sensor is supported.
+At this time, supported sensores are:

+1. temperature/hygrometer
+2. contact devices

-Domotiga device value numbers for temperature/humidity and battery can be assigned within the config.json file.
+Domotiga device value numbers (e.g. which device value represents temperature) can be assigned directly within the config.json file.

 # Installation